List of The Land Before Time characters: Screech and Thud

-Rinkus and Sierra are the henchmen of Pterano in The Land Before Time VII: The Stone of Cold Fire.
-Rinkus is voiced by Rob Paulsen with a Cockney accent and Sierra is voiced by Jim Cummings.

 Great Hideous Beast

 The Great Hideous Beast (voiced by Dorian Harewood) is a Microceratus who lives in the caves alongside horned gophers.
 He appears in the TV episode "Stranger From the Mysterious Above".

 Scuttle

 Scuttle (voiced by Kevin Michael Richardson) is the leader of the "Sand Creepers" appears in the TV episode "March of the Sand Creepers".

 Unnamed sharpteeth

-Many "sharpteeth" are featured in Land Before Time films and television.
+Many "sharpteeth" are featured in Land Before Time films and television: